mr-kush/md/Strip Questions.md

 ---

 ## ✅ Payment Methods

+**10% of exam** |
+Demonstrate an understanding of common payment methods used by Stripe users in North America and Europe.

 ### **1. Which payment method is commonly used in the United States for direct bank payments?**